-Volunteers offer diversionary activities and companionship for pediatric patients and patients’ family members (ages 0-18yrs) in the Seattle Cancer Care Alliance’s outpatient transplant clinic, which is located at 825 Eastlake Avenue East.
-Activities include crafts, games, storytelling, watching videos, and being a friendly face!
+Volunteers offer diversionary activities and companionship for pediatric patients and patients’ family members (ages 0-23yrs) in the Seattle Cancer Care Alliance’s outpatient transplant clinic, which is located at 825 Eastlake Avenue East.
+Activities include crafts, games, storytelling, watching videos, and diversionary activities.

 - Offer companionship for children and teens in the playroom and infusion room.